vpenso/scripts/docs/linux/centos/yum.md

-yum list installed                # list installed packages yum list available [<regex>]      # list all packages in all enabled repositories available to install yum provides <path>               # find which package a specific file belongs to yum makecache                     # update metadata for the currently enabled repositories yum clean all                     # clean up all the repository metadata caches
+yum list installed                # list installed packages yum list available [<regex>]      # list all packages in all enabled repositories available to install yum provides <path>               # find which package a specific file belongs to
 ```

 ### Versions